DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/4-value/article.md

 Value function estimation is a key component of many reinforcement learning (RL) algorithms.
 It can optimise a model indirectly, without being told the right answer during training.

 This is part of our series on [training objectives](/index.html#classifier-training-objectives), where we're looking at various objectives to use to train a (deep learning) classifier.
-Having looked at minor variations on softmax cross entropy, this is our first major departure.
+We've covered some minor variations on softmax cross entropy, but this is our first major departure.
 Now we'll try something considerably harder - to train our classifier without being told the right answer directly.

 ## The new game